impress-org/givewp/README.md

 ## Packages

 Parts of the codebase are separated out into packages, making the repository a "monorepo".
-This allows for related functionality to be maintained in the same repository, but allows for technical differences in development.0
+This allows for related functionality to be maintained in the same repository, but allows for technical differences in development.

 Packages are managed using NPM "workspaces" and NPM commands can be passed to individial packages using the `-w` flag and are namespaced as `@givewp/{package-name}`.

-### Form Builder Packages
+### Form Builder Packages `@givewp/form-builder`

-`@givewp/form-builder`

 The Form Builder package, also known internally as Givenberg, uses WordPress Gutenberg components to create a custom block editor (not to be confused with THE WordPress Block Editor, which is the main product built with the Gutenberg components).

-Local development uses Create React App and can be run outside of the context of WordPress.Packages
+Local development uses Create React App and can be run outside of the context of WordPress.

 To develop the Form Builder locally run `npm run start -w @givewp/form-builder` to start the local environment.